 A calculation is made of the effect on own funds of a permanent increase in costs used for determining the best estimate.
-The scenario analysis contains an increase in the costs of 10% and an increase in the cost inflation of 1 percentage point per year.
-This scenario also includes a similar shock in the investment costs.
+For investment costs only an increase of 10% applies, since there is no inflation component in the method used to project investment costs in the best estimate liability.
 Both the internally and externally managed investment costs are involved in this scenario.